developmentAC/dabble/README.md

 result but when using a shell, parts of the individual parts of the shell may be untied in some way to work together.

+This project teaches you about creating shells where system commands and your own functions are integrated into one user experience.
+Cool, right?

 In this (on going) project, `Dabble` is a shell to demonstrate how a common shell might work.
-In addition, the code allows for functions to be shred between commands.
+In addition, the code allows for functions to be shared between commands.

 ## Executing the Program